Architecture

 Richard Rogers: the architect, the founder of high-tech and just a dreamer

-The main features of the hi-tech style in the interior.
+The main features of the high-tech style in the interior.

-• Straight lines, simple geometric shapes combined with maximum functionality and high workability.
+• Straight lines, simple geometric shapes combined with maximum functionality and high technology.

-• Restrained color palette: black, white, gray, silvery-metallic.
-Admissible small impregnations of saturated colors (red, yellow, green).
+• Restrained color palette: black, white, gray, silver-metallic.
+Small inclusions of saturated colors (red, yellow, green) are acceptable.

 • Artificial materials (glass, plastic, metal, concrete).

-• The use of technical elements as decorative, such as painted ventilating boxes, outflow pipes of water supply and so on.
+• The use of technical elements as decorative ones, for example painted ventilation boxes, exposed water pipes, and so on.

 • architizer.com, architecture.about.com, www.villatalk.com, motoryviajes.com, http://www.cntraveller.ru/